panda-re/qemu/docs/devel/tcg-plugins.rst

 Plugin names
 ~~~~~~~~~~~~
-Plugin names must be exported to use the QPP API in the same way
+Plugin names must be exported as ``qemu_plugin_name`` to use the QPP API in the same way
 ``qemu_plugin_version`` is exported.
 This name can then be used by other plugins
 to import functions and use callbacks belonging to that plugin.
+Additionally, for a
+plugin to use another plugin's functions or callbacks it must declare that dependency
+through exporting ``qemu_plugin_uses`` which is a string array containing names of
+plugins used by that plugin.
+Those plugins must be loaded first.

 QPP function calls
 ~~~~~~~~~~~~~~~~~~